viswa2/DevOps/aws-fundamentals/README.md

 `Ans:` Enterprise

 A Technical Account Manager (TAM) is available only to AWS customers with the Enterprise On-Ramp and Enterprise Support plans.
 A TAM provides guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications.

+`AWS Pricing Calculator` - AWS Pricing Calculator lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+You can model your solutions before building them, explore the price points and calculations behind your estimate, and find the available instance types and contract terms that meet your needs.

 Which service or resource is used to find third-party software that runs on AWS?